harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/asg-tutorial.md

 Here's a summary of how you set up ASG deployments in Harness:

 1. Create the Harness ASG service.
-   1. Add launch template manifest file.
+   1. Add the launch template manifest file.
-   2. Add ASG configuration manifest file.
+   2. Add the ASG configuration manifest file.
    3. Add scaling policies (optional).
    4. Add scheduled update group actions (optional).
-   5. Add user data script file (optional).
+   5. Add the user data script file (optional).
    6. Add the AMI image to use for the ASG as an artifact.
 2. Create the Harness ASG environment.
    1. Connect Harness to the AWS region where you want to deploy.